 Understand the future landscape

 That’s why it’s crucial that you understand how to do market research for a business plan.
 Conducting market analysis research allows an understanding of your current and future landscape.
-With insights, you can create a business plan that shows your path to success.
-If new to market analysis research, it’s easy to be overwhelmed.
+With insights, you can create a business plan showing your success path.
+If you are new to market analysis research, it’s easy to be overwhelmed.
 Especially with all the various types of Market Intelligence tools around.
 All are offering an easy solution to your needs.
 Some do, and some don’t.
-Some are excellent, while you will be better off with Google with others.
+Some are excellent, while you will be better off with Google than others.

-Secondary research, Google and other search engines will be sufficient at first.
+Secondary research, Google, and other search engines will be sufficient at first.
 If you can’t find something, look in different search engines.
-Still no joy use niche search engines.
+Still no joy in using niche search engines.
 And, of course, try asking your questions differently.

 Initial Competitive Market Research